6.503 Foundations of Algorithms and Computational Techniques in Systems Biology

 Illustrates computational approaches to solving problems in systems biology.
 Uses a series of case studies to demonstrate how an effective match between the statement of a biological problem and the selection of an appropriate algorithm or computational technique can lead to fundamental advances.
 Covers several discrete and numerical algorithms used in simulation, feature extraction, and optimization for molecular, network, and systems models in biology.
 Students taking graduate version complete additional assignments.

 6.503 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by B. Tidor.
+It will be instructed by B. Tidor.

 This class counts for a total of 12 credits.

 You can find more information at the MIT + 6.503 - Google Search site.